Here's When You Should Cut the Flowering Stems Off Your Hostas

 When to Cut Hosta Flowers

-If you want to enjoy the hosta flowers as a bouquet, cut each scape when only two flowers on it are open; the rest will gradually emerge over two weeks inside your home.
+If you want to enjoy the hosta flowers in a bouquet, cut each scape when only two flowers on it are open; the rest will gradually emerge over two weeks inside your home.
 For the flowers you leave on the plants, you should still snip off the scapes once the blooms fade.
-The American Hosta Society recommends cutting off each scape after three-fourths of the flowers have bloomed; this keeps the plants from diverting energy into setting seeds for the next year so instead they'll grow more roots and leaves.
+The American Hosta Society recommends cutting off each scape after three-fourths of the flower buds have opened; this keeps the plants from diverting energy into setting seeds for the next year so instead they'll grow more roots and leaves.

-Don't be tempted to just pull off the scapes with your hand because this can damage the plant.
-Instead, use pruners or garden scissors with small blades.
-Snip the scape near the point where it meets the leafy base of the plant.
+Don't be tempted to just pull off the scapes with your hand because this can damage your hosta.
+Instead, use a pair of pruning shears to snip the scape near the point where it meets the leafy base of the plant.

 The Most Fragrant Hosta Flowers